-A little mindfulness can give you that extra edge in the heat of competition
+A little meditation and mindfulness can give you that extra edge in the heat of competition

 Working with Multisport.ph editor Eric Nicole Salta brings me back to my university days when I would more often than not pass on all sports assignments because I just did not understand athletes.

-In my early 20s, I spent a year doing yoga therapy on CrossFitters and triathletes, constantly coaching them on the hazards of being too competitive.
-A lot of the torn shoulders, broken knee caps, and lower back ache cases I was rehabilitating didn’t come from accidents, it came from an obsession with outdoing competitors and wearing injuries like a war badge.
+In my early 20s, I spent a year doing yoga therapy on CrossFit athletes and triathletes, constantly coaching them on the hazards of being too competitive.
+A lot of the torn shoulders, broken knee caps, and lower backache cases I was rehabilitating didn’t come from accidents, it came from an obsession with outdoing competitors and wearing injuries like a war badge.
 But is an ego rub really worth losing your mobility for?

 “Being an athlete, I enjoyed endurance sport.
 It gave me the pathway to understand that my body is limitless but through meditation and yoga, I learned this in a less aggressive, more graceful manner,” she says.